 The Trust has adopted a shareholder servicing plan (the "Shareholder Servicing Plan") under which, the Advisor is authorized to engage financial institutions, securities dealers and other industry professionals to provide personal shareholder services relating to the servicing and maintenance of shareholder accounts not otherwise provided to the Fund.
-As compensation for services provided pursuant to the Shareholder Servicing Plan, the Fund will pay an aggregate fee equal to 0.15% of the average daily net asset value of each class of the Fund's shares.
+As compensation for services provided pursuant to the Shareholder Servicing Plan, the Fund is authorized to pay an aggregate fee of up to 0.15% of the average daily net asset value of each class of the Fund's shares.
+During the Fund's most recent fiscal year ended October 31, 2017, the Fund incurred shareholder servicing fees in the amount of 0.03% of the average daily net asset value of its Institutional Class shares, and 0.09% of the average daily net asset value of its Retail Class shares.